goytoom/LLMs_perils_opportunities/README.md

 3. Create the predictions on the test sample by running all cells in `annoations/train_bert_model/predict_BERT.ipynb`:
      - The predictions will be saved under `results/predictions/mfrc_labels_normal_full.csv`

-4. We also created regular `.py` files for training and prediction to use via command line.
+4. We also created regular `.py` files for training and prediction via command line.
 If you are using a computing cluster with slurm, we also created exemplary `.job` files.
 Adjust as needed.
      - If you use the command line, the arguments for training are "mfrc", "full", "normal" (corpus, aggregate level for moral values, training type)
      - If you want to optimize the model paramters (e.g., add classification layers, change the bert model, etc), you can train using "eval" instead of "normal", which will return a cross-validated performance on the training data.
 In that case you also need to specify the threshold for classifying a text as a containing a moral sentiment (between 0-1).